 Perhaps one of the last remaining original roadside attractions in California, the Trees of Mystery opened in 1931 and offered a truly unique experience for both adults and children of all ages.
 There is so much to see and do in Northern California, and this unusual attraction should defiantly be on your to-do list.

 Trees of Mystery offers more than just a beautiful walk through a redwood grove.
 Guests are free to wandering awe on this arduous trail, where unusual coastal redwoods, Sitka spruce, and Douglas fir are highlighted with informational displays and audio descriptions.

 The trail continues, taking you to Cathedral Tree, a cluster of six redwoods growing out of a single root in a tight semicircle.
-Mysterious and stunning, it is used as the site of Easter services each year and also many weddings.
+It is mysterious and stunning and is used as the site of Easter services each year and many weddings.

-Again, there is not just one room but several that represent tribes from the Pacific Northwest, California, the Great Basin, the Plains, and the Southwest.
+Again, there is not just one room but several representing tribes from the Pacific Northwest, California, the Great Basin, the Plains, and the Southwest.
 You will learn much about the lives of Native Americans from the exhibits’ informative labels and placards.

-The Museum is connected to a gift shop that surpasses the trend of souvenir homogeny.
-Marylee Thompson, the owner of the museum, collected the clothing, pottery, weapons, baskets, jewelry, instruments, and other items on exhibit here over 40 years.
+The Museum is connected to a gift shop surpassing the souvenir homogeny trend.
+Marylee Thompson, the owner of the museum, collected the clothing, pottery, weapons, baskets, jewelry, instruments, and other items for over 40 years.
 It provides an excellent opportunity to take home a piece of your visit to this enchanted forest.

 Admission includes the Sky Trail, Forest Experience trail, Wilderness Trail, and the Trail of Tall Tales and the Kingdom.
 The End of the Trail Native American museum is always free and is supported by Trees of Mystery trail admissions.
 15500 U.S. 101, Klamath, CA 95548